 Again, 2 different methods can be used:

 Use your fingers to smoothen out the paper and thus get all the bumps out.
-Because after all, I would think that you want to paint it afterwards and when it’s smooth that makes it easier :-).
+Because after all, I would think that you want to paint it afterward, and when it’s smooth that makes it easier :-).

 When the piece is done, and you had it dried for a few days at the least in a safe place, you can now remove the balloon or other base and paint it.